 - Does the Negative Review exist on external site like Yelp Facebook?

-- Does the negative review exist on Google Plus Google My Business?
+- Does the negative review exist on Google My Business?

 - Is the bad review placed on some external website that is not owned by Google or other well known Review sites?

-If the negative review exists on Google’s own products such as Google Plus, you can visit this page to flag the review inappropriate because the process differs if the bad review is posted elsewhere on internet.
+If the negative review exists on Google’s own products such as Google My Business, you can visit this page to flag the review inappropriate because the process differs if the bad review is posted elsewhere on internet.

 If the Negative Review is Posted on External Site NOT Owned by Google

-The way Google algorithms work is that it crawls the internet public space and indexes all types of content including names reviews images and stores this information in Google’s own cache servers (but Google does NOT own that content it caches from external sites.) because that content hosted on external website is owned by some website owner, you need to follow a different option for removals.
+The way Google algorithms work is that it crawls the internet public space and indexes all types of content including names reviews images and stores this information in Google’s own cache servers (but Google does NOT own that content it caches from external sites.) and because that content hosted on external website is owned by some website owner, you need to follow a different option for removals.

 For example: you most likely found RankYa website through searching Google for instructions for removing negative reviews from Google, and Google showed you my website’s details.
 And you clicked on the link Google showed you in its search results.
 That version of the webpage you clicked is cached in Google like this: